aws-samples/aws-iot-securetunneling-localproxy/README.md

 #### https://gallery.ecr.aws/aws-iot-securetunneling-localproxy/fedora-base
 - amd64

-The release images are minimum size images that include a pre-built binary with no dependencies installed.
+The release images are minimum size images that include a pre-built binary with only the necessary shared libs installed.
+To use the release images, simply pass the localproxy CLI args into the docker run command.
+Example:

+`docker run --rm -it --network=host public.ecr.aws/aws-iot-securetunneling-localproxy/ubuntu-bin:amd64-latest --region us-east-1 -s 5555 -t <ACCESS_TOKEN>`

+This will automatically pull down the latest docker image and run the localproxy without having to manually install it on your system.
 These images are tagged with the git commit and corresponding arch.
 Example: 33879dd7f1500f7b3e56e48ce8b002cd9b0f9e4e-amd64.
 You can cross-check the git commit sha with the commits in the local proxy repo to see if the binary contains changes added in a specific commit.
-You can find them at:
+The release images can be found at:
 #### https://gallery.ecr.aws/aws-iot-securetunneling-localproxy/ubuntu-bin
 - amd64/arm64/armv7
 #### https://gallery.ecr.aws/aws-iot-securetunneling-localproxy/debian-bin